apache/tvm/relax_spec.md

 Note: Text in «double chevrons» indicates features not present in the current prototype.

 In order to develop and test Relax, it is important for compiler developers to agree on what a given program in Relax means and what makes it valid so that test cases can be evaluated independently of any particular Relax implementation.
-This document is intended to describe Relax's grammar constructs (its [abstract syntax tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree), or AST), the semantics of its grammar (what the different constructs mean), Relax's type system and type-checking rules (what makes a Relax program valid), and its rules for reasoning about tensor shapes in detailed though still informal terms.
+This document is intended to describe Relax's grammar constructs (its [abstract syntax tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree), or AST), the semantics of its grammar (what the different constructs mean), Relax's type system and type-checking rules (what makes a Relax program valid), and its rules for reasoning about structural information (such as tensor shapes) in detailed though still informal terms.
 If necessary, we may encode these rules more formally to allow for more automated analysis.

 Though this document will use the TVMScript front end for some examples, specifying the mapping from Python's AST to Relax's AST will be deferred until the parser becomes more stable.